Monday, June 11, 2012

 It has a cute, little case to store it in.
 It should be easy to find when I need it.

 I’ve used my little tool– and I love it!
 No one has tried to ‘borrow’ it.
 I think they all know it’s best they don’t even think of it!
 Now I have some of the tools I’ll need to restore my dear, little vintage trailer.
 Oh, wait – there’s more.
-But I’ll save that for another time!P4162551Do you think this is really a ‘find and treasure’?
+But I’ll save that for another time!Do you think this is really a ‘find and treasure’?
 You bet it is!
 It will be used for many projects – and I can ‘find’ it now!
 And you can be sure I ‘treasure’ that thought!

 Monday, June 4, 2012